mahoney1/docs/animaltracking-tutorial.md

 `cd $HOME/dash` to enter that directory

-3. Edit your Operating system profile and add a variable **PROJECT** - this is important,  as this variable is used as a relative path by the Application Client scripts later (without it, they won't locate config information).
-Eg below:

-`gedit /home/demo/.profile`

-Add a line to the bottom:

-`export PROJECT=/home/demo/dash`

-Now source the file to read the variable setting and check:

-`source $HOME/.profile`

-`echo $PROJECT`

-4. Clone the `tabler-react` Github repository:
+3. Clone the `tabler-react` Github repository:

 `git clone https://github.com/tabler/tabler-react.git`

-5. Clone the `animaltracking` Github repository:
+4. Clone the `animaltracking` Github repository:

 `git clone https://github.com/mahoney1/animaltracking.git`

-6. IF you've previously deployed the `animal-tracking` smart contract, you are recommended to perform a `teardown` in the IBM Blockchain Platform VS Code extension (click on the icon) in VS Code - then select 'FABRIC OPS', click in the '...'  select 'TearDown Runtime Fabric' and confirm you want to tear down.
+5. IF you've previously deployed the `animal-tracking` smart contract, you are recommended to perform a `teardown` in the IBM Blockchain Platform VS Code extension (click on the icon) in VS Code - then select 'FABRIC OPS', click in the '...'  select 'TearDown Runtime Fabric' and confirm you want to tear down.
 After doing a teardown, start a new Fabric, again from 'FABRIC OPS' .....click on 'Start New Fabric' and ensure that you have a running, functional Fabric, and with the Nodes started, in the left sidepanel.

-7. In the VS Code extension under 'Fabric Gateways', connect to your `local_fabric`  sidepanel, and use the`admin` identity to connect.
+6. In the VS Code extension under 'Fabric Gateways', connect to your `local_fabric`  sidepanel, and use the`admin` identity to connect.

-8. In VS Code Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/typescript/contract` directory.
+7. In VS Code Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/typescript/contract` directory.
 Depending on your VS Code version, you may be prompted to open the VS Code workspace provided in that directory.
 In any case, the `contract` folder must be your top-level project folder in VS Code Explorer before proceeding.

-9. In the Terminal Window, run `npm install` to install the dependencies for the imported contract
+8. In the Terminal Window, run `npm install` to install the dependencies for the imported contract

-10. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking-ts@0.0.1`.
+9. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking-ts@0.0.1`.
 You should get confirmation the package was successfully created.

-11. Next, under 'Local Fabric Ops' choose to 'Install' the package onto the local peer - await a successful install message in VS Code.
+10. Next, under 'Local Fabric Ops' choose to 'Install' the package onto the local peer - await a successful install message in VS Code.

-12. Next, instantiate the `animaltracking-ts` Smart Contract by choosing 'Instantiate'  and when prompted, select `animaltracking-ts@0.0.1` as the contract to instantiate.
+11. Next, instantiate the `animaltracking-ts` Smart Contract by choosing 'Instantiate'  and when prompted, select `animaltracking-ts@0.0.1` as the contract to instantiate.

     - When prompted to provide a function, supply the text:
       `org.example.animaltracking:instantiate`